scitran/client/Scitran-class.md

 There are two principal classes in the client toolbox.
 The **scitran** class and the **toolboxes** class.
 The scitran class, described here, is designed to interact with the contents of the Flywheel database.
-The toolboxes class is described in a separate page.
-It is designed to help you reproduce Matlab computations with Flywheel data.
+The toolboxes class, designed to support reproducible computation with Flywheel data, is described [in a separate page](Toolboxes).

-The scitran object has an expanding and evolving number of methods.
-This page describes those methods, and we plan to update this information regularly.
+This page describes scitran methods, and we plan to update this information regularly.

-The scitran class includes the URL of the Flywheel database, the name of the instance, and the Flywheel SDK class that communicates with the database.
-Not shown is the information that authorizes you to see your portion of the database.
+A scitran object is instantiated by a call that identifies which Flywheel database you wish to address.
 ```
 >> st = scitran('vistalab')